dk14/bell/README.md

 ## Game rules

-It's an interesting game :).
+I want to play a game... :).

 1. Just pick up some statistically significant N (like 100 or 1000).
 2. Randomly choose detector setting (a/a', b/b') and some hidden parameter (H) for every sub-experiment.
 So you will have an array of detector settings, like A = 0010011101110... , B= 101101110110101... and array of shared hidden parameters, like H=01110110101100...